r00tk1d/jira-branch-name-generator/README.md

 1. `<category>`:
    - The category is defined by the ticket type.
 This is mapped with the `ticketTypeMap` in the `content.js`.
 Feel free to adjust this map for your needs.
-   - Example: `bugifx`
+   - Example: `bugfix`
 2. `<JIRA-ID>`:
    - The JIRA ID of the ticket.
    - Example: `ABC-12345`
 3. `<short-description>`:
    - The title of the jira ticket in lower, kebap case.
-The extension also removes any character that is not a letter or a digit and converts some special characters.
+The extension first converts german special characters (ä, ö, ü, ß) and removes any other character that is not in the english alphabet or a digit.
    - Example: `Backend | Übermittlung von PDF nicht möglich` -> `backend-uebermittlung-von-pdf-nicht-moeglich`

 ## Installation